Autostereoscopy

 Comparison of parallax-barrier and lenticular autostereoscopic displays.
 Note: The figure is not to scale.

-Autostereoscopy is any method of displaying stereoscopic images (adding binocular perception of 3D depth) without the use of special headgear, glasses, something that affects vision, or anything for eyes on the part of the viewer.
+Autostereoscopy is the display of stereoscopic imagery, typically two-view stereoscopic imagery, in a way that does not require special glasses or headgear.
 Because headgear is not required, it is also called "glasses-free 3D" or "glassesless 3D".

 There are two broad approaches currently used to accommodate motion parallax and wider viewing angles: eye-tracking, and multiple views so that the display does not need to sense where the viewer's eyes are located.
 Examples of autostereoscopic displays technology include lenticular lens, parallax barrier, and integral imaging.
 Volumetric and holographic displays are also autostereoscopic, as they produce a different image to each eye, although some do make a distinction between those types of displays that create a vergence-accommodation conflict and those that do not.

 Autostereoscopic displays based on parallax barrier and lenticular methodologies have been known for about 100 years.